 Later, we walked across the square and through the gate (past Chairman Mao’s portrait) to get to the Forbidden City, which was also massive (and also very crowded).
 Inside, the city just seemed to go on and on, changing from spectacular palace to spectacular palace as we moved through the gates.
 The ancient Chinese architecture was beautiful, and the few inside furnishings I got to see were elaborately decorated.
 It was hard to imagine how just one man, his family, and his servants would’ve been the only inhabitants of the literal city, especially in contrast with the mass of bodies that were there that day.
 Disappointingly, many of the palaces were off limits and some of the other buildings had been converted into gift shops.
 To be honest, I wasn’t too impressed with my palace visit.
 The crowds were too big, we only had a few hours to see what could easily take a whole day, and it was way too hot to be alive.
 I hope to visit again one day during the off season.

 That following week, a group of us ventured out to an English movie theater to see the new Finding Dory movie.
-We had to navigate the subway system of the Beijing to reach the theater, but I learned the ropes of it pretty quick and felt much more confident using public transport more often.
+We had to navigate the subway system of Beijing to reach the theater, but I learned the ropes of it pretty quickly and felt much more confident using public transit more often.
 The movie was funny and entertaining, and baby Dory’s eyes were stupid cute!
 A few days later on the Fourth, I lead a different group to the same theater to see the new Independence Day: Resurgence movie to celebrate Independence day in the most American way we could think of in China (we ate at McDonald’s for dinner).
 My adventures through the subway system of Beijing has led me to plan other trips around the city, like to the Olympic Stadium park.

 I took my Chinese language midterm this past Friday, and I think it went pretty well.
 I’m really proud of how many characters I’ve learned, and I get excited every time I can pick up a snippet of conversation or a written phrase out on the streets, but I still have a long way to go (I’ve only learned about 70 characters, while 3,000 are required for literacy).
 I have my other two exams this week, so wish me luck!